qbizzle68/pyevspace/README.md

 optimum performance.
 The package only allows 3-dimensional vectors and matrices, so if you need something different, you should use a package more suited to your needs, such as [numpy](https://numpy.org/).

+## Documentation

+The full documentation of this project with both Python and C APIs can be found [here](https://qbizzle68.github.io/pyevspace/html/index.html).
+For a full documentation of this project and both the Python and C APIs

 ## Install

 The python module can be installed with